siamsaleh/CoronaInfo/README.md

 # CoronaInfo

 In this repository I make an android app where we can get the latest information.
 I used api for getting data from server.
-This data will update automatically after 10 munites.
+This data will update automatically after 10 minutes.

 ![Capture1](https://user-images.githubusercontent.com/55757774/98913111-274ce080-24f1-11eb-848f-16748573ee8e.PNG)